Monkeybin11/OKHOSTING.UI/Readme.md

 * The UI is defined from code (XAML designer on the way)
 * 100% native controls are used in all platforms
 * You have the "common" UI api surface among all platforms by default, ands it's easily extendible
-* Supports click, doble click and, for user input controls, value changed events
+* Supports click, and for user input controls, value changed events
 * Using OKHOSTING.UI.CSS you can use CSS files to define the styles of your controls (thanks to AngleSharp)

 ## Supported controls